Kew Gardens is one of the great botanical gardens and you can get 2FOR1 on entry with us

 How to get to Kew Gardens?

 Since parking is limited, it’s recommended that you use public transport to get to Kew Gardens.
-And if you travel by train with a National Rail train ticket, you can get 2FOR1 tickets.
+If you travel by train with a National Rail train ticket, you can get 2FOR1 tickets.
+And if you book direct on our website or app, you'll get discounted entry tickets through SWR Rewards.

 Travelling by train